 Not everyone who has sarcoidosis needs treatment.
 Sometimes the disease goes away on its own.
-If the disease affects certain organs—such as your eyes, heart, or brain—you'll need treatment even if you don't have any symptoms.
+If the disease affects certain organs—such as your eyes, heart, or brain—you may choose to have treatment even if you don't have any symptoms.

-Taking an oral corticosteroid such as prednisone is one of the most common ways to treat sarcoidosis.
+Taking a corticosteroid medicine is a common way to treat sarcoidosis.
 It works by reducing the inflammation caused by the disease.

-If you take prednisone, stay in close contact with your doctor to make sure that you find the lowest dose you need to control your disease.
+If you take a corticosteroid, stay in close contact with your doctor to make sure that you find the lowest dose you need to control your disease.
 Long-term use of this medicine, especially in high doses, can cause serious side effects.

 Even if you don't have any symptoms, keep seeing your doctor for ongoing care.
-He or she will want to check to make sure that the disease isn't damaging your organs.
+Your doctor will want to check to make sure that the disease isn't damaging your organs.
 For example, you may need routine tests to make sure that your lungs are working well.
 And you should get your eyes examined regularly, even if you don't have vision problems.

 Be sure to follow these steps at home:

-Making lifestyle changes can help you manage your health.
+Having a healthy lifestyle can help you manage your health.
 For example:

 Author: Healthwise Staff

-Medical Review:E. Gregory Thompson MD - Internal Medicine & Brian D. O'Brien MD - Internal Medicine & Adam Husney MD - Family Medicine & Mark A. Rasmus MD - Pulmonology, Critical Care Medicine, Sleep Medicine
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & JoLynn Montgomery PA - Family Medicine